FF&E Storage: 3 Considerations

 Your FF&E Storage Checklist

-Storing your hotel casegoods properly ensures your pieces look great upon installation.
+Storing your hotel casegoods properly helps your pieces look great upon installation.

 Here are some general storage guidelines: